Geonovum/T4R/respec/H2-approach.md

 ### THE IMPORTANCE OF CRITICAL QUESTIONS

 The framework aims to bring together different stakeholders as to maximize the viewpoints to be addressed.
-Explicitly bringing together stakeholders with a different level of maturity on the relevant subject helps to gain insight into which questions proved to be quintessential, and which questions proved to be trivial.
+Explicitly bringing together stakeholders who are further along the exploration path of the adoption of LDT's with organisations who are starting this journey helps gain insight into which questions prove to be quintessential, and which questions prove to be trivial.

 ### THE IMPORTANCE OF LESSONS LEARNED